LunsfordSpace/README-Assistance/ReadMe Template.md

 #### Interactive Development Environment

-  To view or edit the document which may include some HTML code, you will need an IDE or text editor.
-The popular open-source choices for an IDE are Atom and VisualStudio Code.
+  To view or edit the document which may include some HTML code, you will need an code editor or text editor.
+The popular open-source choices for an code editor are Atom and VisualStudio Code.

-  1) IDE Download:
+  1) Code Editor Download:
      * Option 1: [Atom](https://nodejs.org/en/)
      * Option 2: [VisualStudio Code](https://www.npmjs.com/)
   2) Click the download most applicable to your OS and system.